NeoSahadeo/16Bit-Python-CPU/source/implspec.rst

 Generate Stream Bits
 --------------------

-Due the implementation of the :ref:`generate-bits`, the 16-bit variant of :ref:`stream-bits` needs to be of size 16.
+Due to the implementation of the :ref:`generate-bits`, the 16-bit variant of :ref:`stream-bits` needs to be of size 16.

 Where the function does this: